AVER343/evalaunch/docs/DATA_CENTRALIZATION.md

 # Data Centralization Implementation

 ## Overview
-This document outlines the implementation of a centralized data management system for the eVALaunche website, ensuring consistent data across all pages and components.
+This document outlines the implementation of a centralized data management system for the eVaLaunche website, ensuring consistent data across all pages and components.

 ## Problem Addressed
 Previously, the website had **inconsistent data** across different pages: